Form Energy Iron Air Batteries and the Future of Long Duration Energy Storage for Businesses

-Form Energy, a Massachusetts-based startup, is building what could become one of the most important technologies in renewable energy storage.
+Reliable renewable energy remains one of the biggest unsolved challenges for businesses transitioning to low-carbon operations.
+Form Energy, a Massachusetts-based startup, is building a solution that could change that.
 With backing from Bill Gates, Jeff Bezos, Richard Branson, and ArcelorMittal, the company is developing iron-air batteries that promise to store renewable power for up to 100 hours at a fraction of the cost of lithium-ion systems.

 The first commercial manufacturing facility, a $760 million investment, is under construction in Weirton, West Virginia.
 Once operational, the factory is expected to create hundreds of jobs while reusing a region with a long history of steelmaking, linking traditional industry with the clean energy transition.